 In the Pfiffner Traverse section of this website, I have posted extensive information to help you decide if this route is right for you.
 If you’re on this page, I assume you wish to proceed.
 Your next step is to download the Pfiffner Traverse Guide, which includes must-have resources for thru- and section-hiking it.

 The Guide includes a complete and excellent Mapset, with separate print-ready PDF’s for the Primary Route and its Alternates, and each of the Section Hikes.
-The maps were developed using CalTopo, using the gold standard USGS 7.5-minute topographic series as the base map.
+The maps were developed using CalTopo, using as a base map the USFS 2016 tiles, which is an updated iteration of the gold standard USGS 7.5-minute topographic series.

 The maps are so extensively annotated that you will probably refer to the Guidebook text only for the most complex sections.
 Intentionally, I did not draw a specific line of travel on the map — I didn’t want to steal your fun by telling you exactly where to go.